What is Long Put?

 Long Put Trading Strategy

-- This is similar to that of the short-selling of stock, but the strategy of a long put may be favorable over short selling because the amount of risk involved is limited to the amount of premium paid includes with lower investment.
+- This is similar to that of the short-selling of stock, but the strategy of a long put may be favorable over short selling because the amount of risk involved is limited to the amount of premium paid including lower investment.
 However, there prevail some challenges like it has an expiry date, so the same cannot be held for an indefinite time like the stock.

 Calculate the profit/loss of the investor.